kyzia/Xpenology/README.md

 oleg@DiskStation:~$ sudo insmod /volume1/@appstore/debian-chroot/var/chroottarget/dsmsrc/linux-4.4.x/drivers/net/tun.ko
 ```

-Check that modules was loaded property by "dmesg" command (you can launch this command without grep to see all messages, check the time - when event happend )
+Check that modules was loaded property by "dmesg" command (you can launch this command without grep to see all related messages, check the time - when event happend )

 amd-kvm: